PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate passes `410 passed, 1 xfailed in 18.93s`; the strict xfail is the selected two-call retention contract.
 The branch-changed broad characterization gate passes `1570 passed, 1 xfailed in 29.04s`.

+The safe-binary lowerer helper now returns its unchanged one-slot tuple, and the two direct calls retain `_layout_pass_set_1_safe_binary_results` and `_layout_pass_set_1_final_safe_binary_results`.
+Both remain observation-only.
+The focused implementation gate passes `411 passed in 20.67s`, the branch-changed broad suite passes `1571 passed in 29.20s`, and targeted static validation passes.

+The next unit should audit both layout-attention/quantized suffix calls and the ordered runner results they currently discard.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it